tduchars/cosmos-news-project/front-end-nc-news/README.md

 ## ** RECOMMENDED **

-Remembers articles you have read and re-styles the underline to cyan blue once visited an article.
+The site remembers articles you have read and re-styles the underline to cyan blue once visited an article from the homepage.

 I have also pre-entered a username so just click login or change the username if you wish to an existing username if you like. (find other usernames under the articles)